-Author: Sarah Parkinson, TEAR Advocacy volunteer
+Author: Sarah Parkinson, Tearfund Advocacy volunteer

 There is a community of Christians across Australia taking steps towards a more sustainable and just future, stirred to play a part in God’s calling to Renew Our World.